crystal-ball/componentry/styles/README.md

   Bootstrap releases.
 * `/styles/componetry` contains styles for the library that provide atomic styles for the components.
-* `/styles/jetpack` contains optional utility styles and enhancements for Bootstrap and Componentry styles.

 Component styles are colocated with component source files int he `/src` directory.